K. A. Almgren silk mill & museum

 As a Chinese artist in Sweden, Ting Wang lives and creates in a paradox: she tries to melt into Swedish society while at the same time holding on more strongly than ever to her Chinese identity.
 Identity, as well as craft – being made up from a series of frames; tradition, aesthetics, perceptions and values – are actually liquid.
 The frames change when she changes; they change when she observes them, touches them and pushes them.

-News in the museum shop
+News in the gift shop

 Exhibitions